 For the time being, direct contact with manufacturers to request this data will probably be the most effective way to gather data.
 The product information is determined by measuring the energy consumption according to the harmonized European measurement standard that are published in the European Journal.

 5.1 Attributes

 5.1.1 Existing attributes

-The following attributes correspond to the attributes that are displayed on Topten.eu for heat pump water heaters7.
-Additional attributes shall be added to include the other water heating technologies.
+The following attributes correspond to the attributes that are displayed on Topten.eu for heat pump water heaters.

-Table 6: Attributes on Topten.eu for heat pump water heaters
+Table 5: Attributes on Topten.eu for heat pump water heaters (February 2022)